insight-creative/Insight-Creative-2021/content/blog/branding-is-it-time-to-turn-the-page/index.md

 ---
 layout: blog
+title: "Branding: Is it time to turn the page?"
 seo:
   title: "Branding: Is it time to turn the page?"
   description: "Rebranding is a huge step for any company.
 When executed successfully, a rebrand can help a business grow, boost brand recognition, and create enthusiasm.
 Learn more about when it may be time for a rebrand."